Dietrich Bonhoeffer: Return to Germany

 After returning to Germany in 1931, Bonhoeffer became a lecturer in systematic theology at the University of Berlin.
 Deeply interested in ecumenism, he was appointed by the World Alliance for Promoting International Friendship through the Churches (a forerunner of the World Council of Churches) as one of its three European youth secretaries.
-At this time he seems to have undergone something of a personal conversion from being a theologian primarily attracted to the intellectual side of Christianity to being a dedicated man of faith, resolved to carry out the teaching of Christ as he found it revealed in the Gospels.
-On 15 November 1931, at the age of 25, he was ordained at Old-Prussian United St. Matthew in Berlin-Tiergarten.
+At this time he seems to have undergone a personal conversion, as he changed from being a theologian primarily attracted to the intellectual side of Christianity, to being a dedicated man of personal faith, resolved to literally carry out the teachings of Christ, revealed in the Gospels.
+On 15 November 1931, at age 25, he was ordained at Old-Prussian United St. Matthew in Berlin-Tiergarten.